benjaminpick/contact-form-7-select-box-editor-button/readme.txt

   jQuery('.wpcf7-form').bind('reset', wpcf7_update_select);
 });
 </script>`

-1. Test it: Add this contact form to a page or post, and call it with #Max+Mustermann at the end.
-Max Mustermann should be pre-selected now.
+1. Test it: Add this contact form to a page or post, and call it with `#Max+Mustermann` at the end.
+"Max Mustermann" should be pre-selected now.
 1. Install and Activate this plugin
 1. Configure the parameters:
-  * The URL where the contact form resides (e.g. '/contact/')
+  * The URL where the contact form resides (e.g. `/contact/`)
   * An optional prefix to the title attribute that will get created.

 == Frequently Asked Questions ==

 = Can I contribute bugfixes or new features to this extension? =

 Of course, be welcome!
-Send me a pull request at (Github)[https://github.com/benjamin4ruby/wp-contact-form-7-select-box-editor-button].
+Send me a pull request at [Github](https://github.com/benjamin4ruby/wp-contact-form-7-select-box-editor-button).

 == Screenshots ==